Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-troubleshooting-english.rst

 The problem is that the deployment manager will scan for all BEAMs from the deployment root, and include them in the deployment archive.
 As a result, on each computing node, any BEAM found in ``foo_directory-hidden`` will be deployed as well and, depending on the code path, ``foo_directory-hidden/a_module.beam`` may be found before ``foo_directory/a_module.beam`` (unfortunately this tends to be often the case).
 As a consequence, the previous version of the code (the hidden one) would be wrongly executed.

-The solution is to avoid to perform back-ups directly in the source tree (ex: use ``git stash``) or, at the very least, to copy them once all BEAMs have been removed, to avoid that they silently collide.
+The solution is to avoid to perform back-ups directly in the source tree (e.g. use ``git stash``) or, at the very least, to copy them once all BEAMs have been removed, to avoid that they silently collide.

 Another possible cause of not seeing a change when running Sim-Diasca (at least, not the first time it is then run) is to modify a source file without recompiling it afterwards: Sim-Diasca, during its deployment, will then recompile the whole (thus updating any BEAM file that requires it), yet the previous version of the BEAM may have already been loaded by the user node (and possibly sent over the network to other nodes).
 These changes would be visible only from the second run, not the first one.
 To avoid that, one should recompile a module when having modified it - anyway after a change we have to check that the module still compiles, isn't it?